sanyam-harness/karpenter-cluster-v4/README.md

 ## Key Configuration Files

-### EC2NodeClass File
+### EC2NodeClass Files

-We use a single EC2NodeClass file for both NodePools, as the AWS infrastructure configuration is the same for both instance types.
-This demonstrates the reusability benefit of separating infrastructure configuration (EC2NodeClass) from workload requirements (NodePool).
+We created separate EC2NodeClass files for each instance type, though their configurations are very similar.
+This approach gives us flexibility to make instance-specific optimizations if needed in the future.

 #### t3-large-class-final.yaml
 ```yaml